 Parents of picky eaters and tube-fed kids often struggle to ensure their toddler or child is getting enough calories each day.
-While some favorite foods are high in calories, they may not be rich in nutrients – think ice cream, chips, and fried foods.
-If you are wondering how to get picky toddler to gain weight healthfully and with real food, check out some of our favorite nutritious high calorie toddler foods to boost your child’s caloric intake and help your child thrive!
+While some favorite foods are high in calories, they may not be rich in other nutrients – think ice cream, chips, and fried foods.
+In this blog, NAPA pediatric feeding specialist Lisa recommends 5 staple high-calorie foods for toddlers to boost your child’s caloric intake and help your child thrive!

 Avocado is a great source of potassium, fiber and folate and is packed with monosaturated fats.
 Depending on it’s size, half of an avocado can pack in a whopping 150 calories.
-Is your child afraid of green food, try one of our favorite high calorie snacks for picky eaters, avocado pudding!
+Is your child afraid of green food, try one of our favorite high-calorie foods for toddlers, avocado pudding!

 Blend together and then chill for 30 minutes:

 Dates are high in fiber and antioxidants, and an excellent natural sweetener.
 We love adding dates to smoothies and tube blends, not only for health purposes but also as a calorie booster.
 Pack an instant calorie punch by blending together ingredients from this awesome smoothie with dates to sweeten – making it one of our favorite healthy high-calorie foods for toddlers.

 Eggs are incredibly nutritious containing vitamins A, B2, B5, B12, as well as folate, phosphorus and selenium.
-They can be presented in many different ways – scrambled, boiled, over-easy and cooked in high calorie oils or grass-fed butter.
-If eggs are not your picky eaters cup of tea, you can use eggs to boost calories in other breakfast staples by adding an extra egg into pancake, waffle, muffin and other baked good recipes.
+They can be presented in many different ways – scrambled, boiled, over-easy and cooked in high-calorie oils or grass-fed butter.
+If eggs are not your picky eater’s cup of tea, you can use eggs to boost calories in other breakfast staples by adding an extra egg into pancake, waffle, muffin and other baked goods recipes.
 One of our favorite recipes combines eggs and cream cheese (another excellent calorie booster.)

 After coating pan with melted butter, scramble together:

-Peanut, almond, and walnut are just a few of our favorite nut butters which are loaded with heart-healthy mono-saturated fats.
+Peanut, almond, and walnut butter are just a few of our favorite high-calorie foods for toddlers.
+Nut butters are loaded with heart-healthy mono-saturated fats.
 Nut butters are also high in protein, potassium and magnesium.
-Not only are nut butters great on sandwiches (don’t forget to use butter as a calorie boosting base in addition to nut butters and jam), they’re also great in smoothies and as a dipping sauce for fruits such as apples and bananas.
+Not only are nut butters great on sandwiches (don’t forget to use butter as a calorie-boosting base in addition to nut butters and jam), they’re also great in smoothies and as a dipping sauce for fruits such as apples and bananas.

 Lisa, an occupational therapist, is NAPA’s Global Director of Rehabilitation and a 10-year NAPA veteran.
 When she’s not treating or mentoring, you can catch her exploring her new hometown Denver and hiking with her family.